 I love rice and potatoes as side dishes too, but there is something about the combination of the sweet potatoes, browned butter and sage, that adds a nice touch of autumn to just about any dish.
 If you love browned butter and sage, try this Pumpkin Ravioli with Browned Butter, Sage and Walnuts as a delicious and easy vegetarian main dish for Thanksgiving.

 For this dish, you’ll want the nutty taste of browned butter rather than just topping it with a pat of butter or clarified butter.
 The difference between browned butter and clarified butter is that the milk solids don’t need to be skimmed off.
 Check out this post on how to clarify butter.
-The key to perfectly browned butter is to heat it over a medium heat, just to the point of golden brown.
+The key to perfectly browned butter, is to heat it over a medium heat, just to the point of golden brown.
 No more, no less.
 A bit in one direction or the other and your butter will be melted or burnt, not nutty and flavorful.
 Keep your eye on it.
 It won’t take long though, just a few minutes.
 Bruising the sage brings out the flavor even more.
-Now days, the sweet potato definitely holds a spot at our dinner table, especially during the fall.
+Love sage?
+Try this butternut squash ravioli with sage.

 - 3 cups cooked mashed sweet potatoes about 4 medium